 4. NG-RAN may decide to trigger EPS or inter-RAT fallback, taking into account UE capabilities, indication from AMF that "Redirection for EPS fallback for voice is possible" (received as part of initial context setup as defined in TS 38.413 [10]), network configuration (e.g. N26 availability configuration) and radio conditions.
 NG-RAN may initiate measurement report solicitation from the UE including E-UTRA as target.

 If NG-RAN does not trigger EPS or inter-RAT fallback, then the procedure stops here and following steps are not executed.

+NOTE 2: If AMF has indicated that "Redirection for EPS fallback for voice is not possible", then AN Release via inter-system redirection to EPS is not performed.

 5. NG-RAN responds indicating rejection to set up the QoS flow for IMS voice received in step 3 towards the PGW-C+SMF (or H-SMF+P-GW-C via V-SMF, in the case of roaming scenario) via AMF with and indication that mobility due to fallback for IMS voice is ongoing.
 The PGW-C+SMF reports the EPS Fallback event to the PCF if the PCF has subscribed to this event.
 The PGW-C+SMF executes the release of resources in non-3GPP AN as specified in clause 4.11.4.1 and clauses 4.9.2.1 and 4.9.2.3.